-All harvesting and engineering operations must be carried out in accordance with the National Environmental Standards for Commercial Forestry (NES CF).
+All harvesting and engineering and forestry operations carried out in MFM (NZ) managed forests must have a harvest plan or work prescription in place.
 Harvest planning is carried out by experienced harvest planners who consider all possible options for access and harvesting of the block to arrive at the optimal solution.
-Key factors that are considered in harvest planning include:
+Key factors that are considered in harvest planning are:

-- Health and Safety the method that is the most appropriate for the topography and nature of land so that the potential for injury is minimised - Environment the method creates the least impact on the environment and ensures that significant environmental values are protected - Financial the method is the most practical and cost effective for the area taking safety and environmental considerations into account.
+- Health and Safety the method that is the most appropriate for the topography and nature of land so that the potential for injury is minimised - Environment the method creates the least impact on the environment - Financial the method is the most practical and cost effective for the area taking safety and environmental considerations into account.